jhildenbiddle/docsify-plugin-ethicalads/docs/index.md

 - Type: `Boolean|Object`
 - Default: `false`

 Determines if the preset fixed-footer ad placement will be rendered.
-When set to `true`, a "fixed footer" ad placement will be rendered on the bottom of the screen.
+When set to `true`, a fixed-position text-based placement will be rendered on the bottom site.

 ```js
 {